 Workspace owners and admins can ask Bird to generate an invitation link: “Create an invite link for the lab” — Bird generates a shareable link you can send to colleagues.

-- Web sources — links to external articles, papers, or documentation Bird found online
+- Web sources — links to external articles, papers, or documentation Bird found online.
+Favicons and page titles are shown for easy identification.

 How to use Bird

 Bird is available in the right-hand panel of the desktop app.
 Type your question or instruction in natural language.
 No special syntax required.
-You can also use context chips — select specific notes or collections before asking Bird a question, and it will focus its response on those items.Rating Bird’s responses
+You can also use context chips — select specific notes or collections before asking Bird a question, and it will focus its response on those items.Watching Bird work — the live activity stream

 Every Bird response has thumbs up and thumbs down buttons.
 Rating responses helps us improve Bird for scientific workflows — both positive and negative feedback is valuable.What Bird won’t do